CJFulford/Rollercoaster/README.md

 The velocity of the carts are based on kinetic and potential energy with a minimum energy that results in a min speed of 1m/s

 The cars are not considered seperatly and only the physics of the firsst car are considered

+The Final.zip folder contains all the final code and libraries needed to run the project. this does not contain the readme